eclypse-tms/PanelView/README.md

   panelView.panelSizeChanged
     .sink { sizeChanged in
-    // screen size changed to compact
+    // screen size changed to compact or regular
     // adjust panels if necessary
   }.store(in: &cancellables)